jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*Succesful Partition Creation*](images/Chapter-12/fdisk/p-finished.png "Finished")

+\newpage

 Everything looks good, but DON'T QUIT YET!
 If you type __q__ now your changes will not be saved, and no partition information will be written.
 Now you need to type __w__ to write the new partition data to the disk you are working on.
 The __w__ command will write and quit out automatically for you.
 After writing this partition data, you will see if show up in the ```sudo fdisk -l``` command.
 After you see your new partition in ```fdisk``` of ```lsblk``` you are ready to move on to the next step of formating a partition with a filesystem.

 ![*Write the Partition table data to disk*](images/Chapter-12/fdisk/w-for-write.png "Write")

 ## Filesystems

   To extend our analogy of a disk drive being like land, and a partition being like different lots of land sold off to different people, then a filesystem would be the actual building that is built on the property to make use of the land, be it farm land, nature preserve, solar plant, or factory.
-A __fielsystem__ is the way that an operating system addresses, stores, and retrieves data stored on a disk.
+A __filesystem__ is the way that an operating system addresses, stores, and retrieves data stored on a disk.
 It is an in-between layer so the operating system can have an addressing scheme for data, without having to know the exact mapping of the particular disk drive in question.

   If you have used Windows before you are familiar with Fat32 and NTFS filesystems.
 Since Windows is created and currated by Microsoft, there has only been two different filesystems in the history of Windows.
 Linux on the otherhand supports multiple different filesystems that serve many different purposes.